-I want to talk to you today about systems.
+I want to talk to you today about how much you need to create systems.
 Systems are crucial if you want to multiply your business and get to the next level.
 (Click here to tweet this.)
 Whether you are just starting out, ramping up or you’re in a place where you’re needing some serious leverage, I want you to think about how things get done in your business.
 Most likely right now you have a self-generated business, whereby if YOU don’t start something yourself, or generate it, it doesn’t get done.

 There is actually a system that can be implemented for every single one of these parts.
 If I look at my business, there is not one aspect of it that isn’t systematized in one way or another.